tajo/miksu/resume.md

 - Building a component library cf-ui, deploying and evangelizing CSS in JS.
 - Leading modularization of the main dashboard application with Lerna and Yarn Workspaces.
 Creating a framework used by multiple internal applications.
 - Implemented JSON Schema powered documentation generator.
 Open sourced as doca.
-- Switched the main dashboard application’s build process from Browserify and custom scripts to Webpack and Babel.
+- Switched the main dashboard application's build process from Browserify and custom scripts to Webpack and Babel.

 **Wikidi, Front End Engineer, Prague, Czech Rebublic**

-_October 2013 – March 2016 (partly remote)_
+_October 2013 - March 2016 (partly remote)_

 - Lead developer at Flowreader.com.
 - Executed migration from CoffeeScript, Google Closure Library and Closure Compiler to Babel, React, Flux and Browserify.